Maesla/Advanced-Lane-Lines/writeup_template.md

 To provide the video, I have merged all the algorithm and techniques in two classes, LaneDetector and Line.
 LaneDetector has two Lines, left line and right line.

 Line class is at cell #13 and LaneDetector is at cell #14

+The first frames are detected by the window method.
+Once the lines are detected, I use the polynomial method, in order to search only near to the previous line

 Here's a [link to my video result](./out_project_video.mp4)